Winter is coming! Read on for our three steps to protect your furnace from snow and stay warm in Indianapolis.

 However, if you hope to enjoy those carbs and dairy, you can’t be milquetoast in your furnace preparation.

-This is always step 1.
+This is always step 1 in a homeowner’s preventative maintenance.
 In every single what can you do for yourself article we’ve ever written, step 1 is always check your filter.
 Yet, HVAC companies across Indianapolis earn the GDP of small countries each winter fixing systems that fail as a result of poor airflow from old filters.
 If you’re new to homeownership, or don’t know where your furnace filter is located (hint: almost certainly near your furnace), we’ve created a How To Change Your Furnace Filter Guide.

 Ofter overlooked, and understandably so given our limited snowfall accumulation, is the furnace exhaust.
 As many furnaces in Indianapolis are located in basements and many furnaces are 90% efficient and above, many furnaces vent through a side wall near ground level.